Quadrifolium/TFinMedia/en-GB/20140909 南都娱乐周刊(Southern Metropolis Entertainment).md

 He remembered this clearly.

 "They are fairly 'legitimate' in Chinese traditional view, everyone who have contact with them would like them."
-YUAN Qi, a director of "Day Day Up" said, she was once puzzled about such a phenomenon, thought there should be "mercenaries", otherwise how could three boys without works and promotion be popular?
+YUAN Qi, a director of "Tian Tian Xiang Shang" said, she was once puzzled about such a phenomenon, thought there should be "mercenaries", otherwise how could three boys without works and promotion be popular?
 "Later, a friend from 'Happy Camp' told me, they were indeed doing homework at the backstage.
 Generally, the script-checking was usually done in the guest's hotel room.
 But the director could not get there that day, the boys went to the office instead, checked the script for several times.